joshrosenhanst/webpack-sass/README.md

 - `src/public` - All assets in this directory will be copied into the `dist/assets/` directory.
 - `src/assets` - Static assets that will be imported into the project on demand.
 File loader will automatically move them into `dist/assets/`
 - `src/pages` - Template and script files for each page in the app.
 When you create new pages you need to add a new `HtmlWebpackPlugin()` declaration in the `webpack.config.js` file.
-You can also rewrite all of this config to use an `index.js` file instead.
+You can also rewrite all of this config to use a single `index.js` file instead.
 - `src/components` - JS components that can be imported into pages.

 ## Build Scripts
 - `npm run build` - Build development bundle in the `dist` directory.
-Pages will be places in their own directories (based on the `HtmlWebpackPlugin` config), assets will be placed in `dist/assets`.
+Assets are placed in the `dist/assets/` directory.
-- `npm run watch` - Build development bundle whenever a file is changed.
+- `npm run start` - Run Webpack Dev Server which automatically reloads on CSS/JS changes.
-- `npm run production` - Build the production bundle with minified CSS/JS.
+- `npm run production` - Build production bundle with minified code.